fonoster/routr-walkthrough-tutorial/tutorial.md

 Get up and running with Routr by following this interactive tutorial.

-This guide will show how to install and run your own instance of Routr server.
+This guide shows how to install and run an instance of Routr server.
 It'll also walk you through the steps of connecting to the server using the command-line tool and the web UI.

 **Time to complete**: About 10 minutes